IgniteUI/igniteui-docfx/en/components/themes/index.md

 ## Global Variables

-If you inspect any of the CSS themes above, you will notice that there are quite a few CSS variables included in the `:root` scope; We include variables for `colors`, `shadows`, and `typography`.
-Modifying any of these allows you to customize the overall look and feel of the theme and conversely the components.
+If you inspect any of the CSS themes above, you will notice that there are quite a few CSS variables included in the `:root` scope; We include variables for `colors`, `shadows`, `typography`, and `configuration`.
+Modifying any of these variables will allow you to customize the overall look and feel of the theme and conversely the components.

 What most people look for when modifying a theme is changing the default colors used by the components.